The

 Listed and discussed below are the selected offices that the archbishop

-has designated as responsible for particular matters related to clergy,
+has designated as responsible for particular matters related to clergy, men and women religious, or the faithful.

 Office of the Vicar for Clergy